 The amount will be worth whatever your goal demands.
 For example, a down payment for your home worth Rs 40 Lakh could be 20% of the home value or Rs 8 Lakh.
 So that’s what you need to save.

-Shares or equity funds are not a good option for Short Term Money
+Shares orare not a good option for Short Term Money

 Since short term money is meant to be used in the next 3-5 years, you don’t need to beat inflation, and the extra return of equity comes with much higher fluctuation in the short term.
 This is money that you need with higher certainty – you don’t want to defer your child’s college admission.

-Only fixed income investments such as Debt Mutual Funds (including liquid funds and debt funds ) or Fixed / Recurring Deposits make sense for short term money.
+Only fixed incomesuch as (including liquid funds and debt funds ) or Fixed / Recurring Deposits make sense for short term money.

 P.S.
-Want to know the best way to save and invest for short-term money for yourself?
-It's called Scripbox Short Term Money.
-Why not create an account and try for yourself?
+Want to know the best way to save and create an account and try for yourself?for short-term money for yourself?
+It’s called Scripbox Short Term Money.
+Why not